cp-cogent/MERN-Portfolio/README.md

 ## Version 1
-All Portfolios are developed by HTML and CSS
+All Portfolios are developed by HTML and CSS and Js